 Apply for an FSA ID at studentaid.gov.
 Your FSA ID will consist of a username and a password that will enable you to “sign” documents electronically and make corrections to your FAFSA, if needed.
 Both the parent and student must apply for a separate FSA ID, using different email addresses.

-The FAFSA is used by all colleges to determine your Expected Family Contribution (EFC) and your eligibility for federal and state aid.
+The FAFSA is used by all colleges to determine your Student Aid Index (SAI) and your eligibility for federal and state aid.
 Many colleges also use the FAFSA to determine eligibility for institutional aid.

 (IF REQUIRED BY SCHOOL)